DalvanaRibeiro/DalvanaRibeiro/README.md

 ---

-## 📊 Linguagens Mais Usadas no GitHub
+## 📊 Most Used Languages on GitHub

 <div align="center">
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DalvanaRibeiro&layout=compact&theme=gruvbox)
 </div>

 ---

-## 💬 Vamos Conversar!
+## 💬 Let's Connect!

-Se você tem alguma dúvida sobre tecnologia, desenvolvimento ou quer colaborar em projetos, **me envie uma mensagem!** 😊
+If you have any questions about technology, development, or want to collaborate on projects, **feel free to reach out!** 😊
 📧 **Email**: lopesribeirodalvana20@gmail.com

 <picture align="center">